ntustison/LAMNrFlows/Manuscript/intro_previous_work.md

 segmentation, neonatal brain-age).
 This is a **distribution-alignment** method across domains; it does not involve multi-view per-subject modeling.
 [@beizaee2025harmonizingflows; @beizaee2024hf-arxiv]
-``Harmonizing Flows: Leveraging normalizing flows for unsupervised and source-free MRI harmonization,'' **MedIA 2025**, with code released at `farzad-bz/Harmonizing-Flows`.

 **Reproducibility check (as of 2025-10-30).** The public repository (**GitHub:**
 `farzad-bz/Harmonizing-Flows`) mirrors the three-step design with top-level